retrotheft/retrotheft/README.md

 I'm Jim, an open source developer from Melbourne, Australia.
 I'm obsessed with elegant software architectures and minimal APIs.

-Currently working on: World Domination, a Svelte query engine and an architecture that provides perfect separation between query and design logic.

 ## Websites

 - [attach-this](https://attach-this.vercel.app/) - Ergonomic everyday helpers for Svelte